-A deodorant allergy is an inflammatory reaction of the underarm skin which can cause symptoms such as intense itching, blisters, red patches, redness or a burning sensation.
+A deodorant rash is an inflammatory reaction of the armpit that causes symptoms such as intense itching, blisters, red patches, redness or a burning sensation.

 - Red blisters or spots on the skin;